biopython/biopython.github.io/wiki/SourceCode.md

 ball](http://github.com/biopython/biopython/tarball/master) or
 [zip](http://github.com/biopython/biopython/zipball/master) file).

-An hourly updated CVS checkout of Biopython was available at
+An hourly updated copy of the code is also available at
-<http://biopython.open-bio.org/SRC/biopython> and we do intend to have
+<http://biopython.open-bio.org/SRC/biopython> (just a snapshot - no
-this updated from git shortly.
+history etc).

 ### Anonymous Access